Charles Leno

-Charles Leno Jr. (born October 9, 1991) is an American football offensive tackle for the Washington Commanders of the National Football League (NFL).
-He played college football at Boise State and was drafted by the Chicago Bears in the seventh round of the 2014 NFL Draft.
-Leno was a seven-year starter for the Bears, making the 2019 Pro Bowl with them, until being released in 2021 and signing with Washington.
+Charles Leno Jr. (born October 9, 1991) is an American former professional football offensive tackle who played ten seasons in the National Football League (NFL).
+He played college football for the Boise State Broncos and was selected by the Chicago Bears in the seventh round of the 2014 NFL draft.
+Leno was a seven-year starter for the Bears, making the 2019 Pro Bowl with them, and also played three seasons with the Washington Football Team / Commanders.

-High school career
+Early life

 Leno attended San Leandro High School in San Leandro, California, where he played football and basketball, earning three varsity letters in each sport.
 He was named first-team all-conference as an offensive tackle and second-team all-conference as a defensive end as a senior.
 He was considered a three-star recruit by Rivals.com.

 College career

 Leno attended Boise State University, where he was a member of the Boise State Broncos football team from 2009 to 2013.
 He started 39 consecutive games at offensive tackle for the Broncos during his career, with the final 26 at left tackle.
 He earned All-Mountain West Conference honors twice in his career: a second-team selection as a junior and a first-team selection as a senior.